brunoniconeves/inventoryApp/README.md

 ## Getting Started

 1. Clone the repository
-2. Run the application using Docker:
+2. Run the application using Docker on the root folder:

 ```bash
 docker-compose up --build